Accretion and Structure of Radiating Disks: Description of the model

 Assuming that $\hat \Psi$ is constant at the spatial infinity, we can conclude that $\hat \Psi \equiv \mathrm{const}$ everywhere.
 For the proof, notice that it suffices to deal with the homogeneous case where $\hat \Psi \to 0$ as $R \to \infty$.
 Multiply the last equation by $\hat \Psi$ and integrate over $\mathbb R^3$.
 Integrating by parts and employing the fact that $\partial_r \dot M = 0$ one arrives at

-The left hand side is nonpositive, while the right hand side is nonnegative.
+The left-hand side is nonpositive, while the right-hand side is nonnegative.
 Therefore $\hat \Psi = \mathrm{const}$.
 That is a torus with a $j$-const rotation law is not emitting any radiation in $r$- and $z$-directions.
 Since the $j^\phi$ component of the radiation flux vector vanishes identically for the $j$-const rotation, we conclude that this rotation law is not compatible with the radiation.
 This is consistent with the picture emerging from the analysis of \citet{LBP}; the radiated luminosity balances the energy budget of the accreting matter and it is accompanied by the shedding of the angular momentum.

 The quantity $C$ in Eq.~(\ref{aj}) is a free parameter.
-The boundary of the disk is defined as a closed two-surface on which the specific enthalpy vanishes; thus it can not be defined apriori; it is free.
+The boundary of the disk is defined as a closed two-surface on which the specific enthalpy vanishes; thus it cannot be defined a priori; it is free.
 The exception is the test gas approximation without radiation, where the shape of a boundary is completely dictated by the central potential and the rotation curve $\omega(r)$.
-For radiating disks, the shape of a boundary depends also on the luminosity, which in turn is related to the mass accretion rate.
-In order to define uniquely a disk one needs additional information.
-These issues will be discussed in forthcoming sections.
+For radiating disks, the shape of a boundary also depends on the luminosity, which in turn is related to the mass accretion rate.
+To uniquely define a disk, one needs additional information.
+These questions will be discussed in forthcoming sections.